If you came up to me today and said this:

 Think about the return you’re going to get on your investment in a professional-looking website.

-Winning just one good client could more than pay for the costs of setting up your site – fast.
+Winning just one good client can MORE than pay for the costs of setting up your site.

 I love WordPress and use it for my own freelance writer website.